 Find fosters where rescue people already are

-Ask your current fosters to bring a friend.
+Ask current fosters to bring a friend.
 The best fosters almost always come from referrals by other fosters.

 Screen for fit, not perfection

-The things that actually matter: Do they have a safe space for the animal?
-Are their existing pets up to date on vaccines?
-Can they commit to the expected timeframe?
-Are they comfortable with the type of animal you're placing?
-Do they understand that fostering means the animal goes back when it's time?
+The things that really matter are pretty narrow: do they have a safe space for the animal, are their existing pets up to date on vaccines, can they commit to the expected timeframe, are they comfortable with the type of animal being placed, and do they understand that fostering means the animal goes back when it's time.
+Everything else is a conversation, not a disqualification.

 Match carefully

-Support your fosters or lose them
+Support fosters or lose them

 Have a clear escalation path for problems.
 "If the animal isn't eating, text us.
 If there's a medical emergency, call this number."
 Fosters who don't know what to do in a crisis panic, and panicked fosters bring animals back.